japj/japj.github.io/docs/mixing/templates/what-is-a-mixing-template.md

 With a mixing template you can save time by preparing the different mixes that you want to have once and then use that each time you need to create new learning tracks.

-A mixing template can be setup in a DAW and consists out of 3 parts:
+A mixing template can be set up in a DAW and consists of 3 parts:

 - Input Tracks

-  These are the original midi, or (vocal) audio tracks that you generated before.
+  These are the original MIDI, or (vocal) audio tracks that you generated before.

 - Output Tracks